 Cast: Najwa Nimri, Eva Llorach, Carme Elias

 Fame and popularity all have a clock ticking above them, they all have a downfall, and Lila experienced the same fall, which caused her to lose her usual glory.
-To ensure her stance in the industry, she must get back on her feet, and Violeta, a superfan, is the one who helps her restore that.
+However, to ensure her stance in the industry, she must get back on her feet, and Violeta, a superfan, is the one who helps her restore that.

 List of Spanish Movies on Netflix

 Listed above were our top picks for the best Spanish movies on Netflix, but the search doesn’t end here as Netflix has a whole catalog filled up with some of the most binge-worthy Spanish films of all time.

 - 7 Anos – 7 Years (2016)

 - Secuestro – Boy Missing (2016)